Bitter feud sees famous Huka Lodge sold to private equity firm

 Businessmen Kidd and van Heeren have been battling in court over assets for decades.
 The dispute culminated in the Court of Appeal's appointment of receivers to Worldwide Leisure, the company which owns Huka Lodge, in August last year.

-The receivers were directed to sell the company so that Kidd could pay van Heeran $25 million owed from a court judgment delivered back in 2015.
+The receivers were directed to sell the company to cover $25 million owed following a court judgment delivered back in 2015.

 According to Worldwide Leisure's most recently filed annual statements, the lodge generated $16.12 million in revenue and profits of $4.16 million in the year ended March 31, 2019.